4 Important Venture Capital Trends (2023-2025)

 Number of funding rounds worth at least $100 million committed.

 December of 2020 and January and February of 2021 all saw record funding compared to prior years.

 Monthly venture funding.

-The median fund size in the U.S. grew by 69% in 2020 to $75 million – the largest since 2008.
 Even in an impressive year like 2020, there were significantly fewer funds involved in venture fundraising.